4chan: Internet culture

-Early internet memes
+Memes

 "[A] significant and influential element of contemporary internet culture", 4chan is responsible for many early memes and the site has received positive attention for its association with memes.
 This included "So I herd u liek mudkipz"[sic], which involved a phrase based on Mudkip, a creature from the Pokémon franchise, and which generated numerous YouTube tribute videos, and the term "an hero"[sic] as a synonym for suicide, after a misspelling in the Myspace online memorial of seventh grader Mitchell Henderson.
 4chan and other websites, such as the satirical Encyclopedia Dramatica, have also contributed to the development of significant amounts of leetspeak.